Early Retirement Is Possible For Anyone – There’s No Special Knowledge Required – But Few Succeed.

 Every corner must be cut, every dime squeezed for maximum blood.
 It creates an obsession with spending and money that doesn’t equate to happiness for most people.

-Unless your values are inherently extremely frugal, you will constantly make concessions to save money as decisions are based on the right side of the menu of life (prices).
-Rather than work for money you will spend a comparable amount of life energy working to save money through all the frugality strategies required to make ends meet.
+Unless your values are inherently extremely frugal, you’ll constantly make concessions to save money as decisions are based on the right side of the menu of life (prices).
+Rather than work for money, you’ll spend a comparable amount of life energy working to save money through all the frugality strategies required to make ends meet.

-This is not a right/wrong question – it is just reality.
+This is not a right/wrong question – it’s just reality.
 It takes effort to figure out how to spend less and survive on less.

 Money buys convenience, but that convenience comes at a price because you have to give your life energy in the form of work to earn it in the first place.
-It is all just trade-offs.
-There is no perfect answer.
+It’s all just trade-offs.
+There’s no perfect answer.

 I wouldn’t be able to honor my health values by paying for professional services like sports training, physical therapy, or expensive organic food.
 All these things would be luxuries in a world dominated by frugality thinking.

 These would all be limitations to my freedom and would dishonor my values.
-In my personal experience that is antithetical to true wealth and personal freedom.
+In my personal experience, that’s antithetical to true wealth and personal freedom.
 Others would disagree, but that doesn’t make them wrong.